What is sleep-related eating disorder (SRED)?

 - Eating more than half of daily food intake after dinner hour

-- A persisting pattern for at least two months
+- A persisting pattern for at least 2 months

 Who is at risk for sleep-related eating disorder?